FasterXML/jackson-datatypes-misc/javax-money/README.md

 </dependency>
 ```

-For ultimate flexibility, this module is compatible with the official version as well as the backport of JavaMoney.
-The
+For ultimate flexibility, this module is compatible with any implementation of JSR 354 MonetaryAmount
-actual version will be selected by a profile based on the current JDK version.

 ## Configuration